-In this paper a new method for generating marshaling plan of freight cars in a train is proposed.
-In the proposed method, the incoming freight cars are classified into several sub-tracks by the random arrangement.
-Then, marshaling plans based on the transfer distance are obtained by a reinforcement learning method [6].
+In this paper, the collective movements is augmented and a new learning algorithm for improving marshaling plan of freight cars in a train is proposed.
+In the proposed method, the initial arrangement of freight cars in sub-tracks are assumed to be random, and thus any arrangements as the result of classification of incoming freight cars can be managed.
+Then, marshaling plans based on the transfer distance of locomotive are obtained by a reinforcement learning method [8].
 Freight cars to be rearranged are collected from several sub-tracks, coupled to each other and moved into the main track by a locomotive.
-Simultaneously, the desirable classification of incoming cars as well as, the optimal sequence of car-movements, the number of freight cars that can achieve the desired layout of outgoing train is obtained by autonomous learning.
+Simultaneously, the optimal sequence of carmovements as well as the number of freight cars that can achieve the desired layout of outgoing train is obtained by autonomous learning.
 In order to show the effectiveness of the proposed method, computer simulations are conducted for several methods.